openstax/rex-web/README.md

 # DOM Visitor

-`./script/entry.js domVisitor` visits every page of every book and reports when an content element is wider than the allowed content.
+`yarn analyze:dom` visits every page of every book and reports when an content element is wider than the allowed content.